 Just as the US software industry is experiencing the long-anticipated all-out software patent wars, the European Union has a plan to follow the same course.
 When the Hargreaves report urged the UK to avoid software patents, the UK government had already approved a plan that is likely to impose them.

 For three years, only two companies were approved by Her Majesty’s Courts and Tribunals Service to carry out telephone hearings.
 In April 2011 the conference call company Kidatu Ltd. received its approval and now offers free telephone hearings for pro bono cases.
 Finance Director Paul Thompson said: “Our values are very important to us.
+We’re delighted to be able to contribute in such a tangible and meaningful way, and once a fee earner has tried our service, they’re happy to use us for non pro bono work.”

 The question of whether or not UK human rights law should be watered down has now reached the point of very serious discussion, in the wake of the worst riots in England for over thirty years.
 Even before these violent outbursts in our cities, many people were claiming that human rights law had already gone too far.
+With the Prime Minister now advocating a serious departure from our existing human rights commitments, the next couple of years are likely to prove to be extremely interesting in this area of law.

 Many of us as children and as adults have sat in fields and listened blissfully to the cacophony of birdsong emanating from the hedgerows and woods.
 Every now and then while trampling through the undergrowth, you would scare up a partridge from its hiding place or discover a nest filled with strangely coloured eggs.